Anthony Mfa Mezui

 Anthony Léandre Mfa Mezui (born 7 March 1991) is a professional footballer who plays as a goalkeeper for Rodange 91.
 Born in France, he represents Gabon at international level.

 Career

 Born in Beauvais, Mfa Mezui has played club football for Metz B, Metz and Seraing United.

 He made his international debut for Gabon in 2010, and was a squad member at the 2012 Summer Olympics.
-In December 2014, he was named as part of Gabon's provisional squad for the 2015 African Cup of Nations.
+In December 2014, he was named to Gabon's provisional squad for the 2015 African Cup of Nations.